CroAnna/MoveMent/README.md

 4. **Track Your Progress:** Keep tabs on your task history to see your completed and ongoing activities.

-Experience the holistic wellness approach with MoveMent – not just an app, but a community that supports your journey to a healthier, happier you."
+Experience the holistic wellness approach with MoveMent – not just an app, but a community that supports your journey to a healthier, happier you.

 <p>Watch the video:</p>